arctic-cheetah/COMP3331/lab01/lab01.md

 Further information about this router reveals my Internet Service Provider with SuperLoop.
 It is apparently located in Brisbane
 ![output](./lab01-q3-bii.png)

-#### ii)
+#### 3.2.2)

 Hop count and physical distance is weakly correlated.
 Since the hop count to Edinburgh is lower than to New York, despite New York being closer to Sydney.

 However, it also seems that the hop count to Sau Paulo is the lowest but only by a small amount when compared to Edinburgh.

-Ultimately, hop count and physical distance must be weakly correlated as there must be other factors that contribute to varying hop count.
-(Scepticism is required here because the sample size is small)
+Ultimately, hop count and physical distance must be weakly correlated as there must be other factors that contribute to varying hop count such as queuing or transmission delay, etc. (Scepticism is required here because the sample size is small)

 | # | Link     | Hops | Location  | Euclidean Distance from Sydney(km) |
 |---|----------|------|-----------|------------------------------------|